mayerrobert/jmurmel/lambda/README.md

 **A customizable Lisp-1-to-1.5-ish interpreter written in Java8+ that can be used standalone as well as embedded.**

-LambdaJ has tail call optimization, dynamic or lexical environments, garbage collection c/o Java and except read/ write/ writeln it is purely functional (but see Customization below).
+LambdaJ features tail call optimization, dynamic as well as lexical environments, and has garbage collection c/o Java.

 LambdaJ is Copyright (C) 2020 Robert Mayer.
 All rights reserved.